Taiwan to change passport, fed up with confusion with China

 Taiwan has complained during the outbreak that its nationals have encountered problems entering other countries, as Taiwanese passports have the words "Republic of China", its formal name, written in large English font at the top, with "Taiwan" printed at the bottom.

-The new passport, expected to come into circulation in January, removes the large English words "Republic of China", though the name in Chinese characters will remain, and enlarges the word "Taiwan" in English.
+The new passport, to roll out in January, enlarges the word "Taiwan" in Englishand removes the large English words "Republic of China", though that name in Chinese and in small English font around the national emblem will remain.

 Taiwan Foreign Minister Joseph Wu said new passports were needed to prevent their nationals being mistaken for Chinese citizens, especially with the stepped up entry checks many countries have begun since the pandemic began.